Ask yourself, is your organization complacent?

 Dr. Kotter asks some helpful questions to get ahold of complacency.
 See if any of these strike a chord with you.

-Moving people from a position of complacency to commitment is a game-changer.
-As a leadership keynote speaker and workshop facilitator, many of my talks often center on identifying and removing complacency allowing organizations to move faster with less chaos to achieve success.
+So, is your organization complacent?
+Do you desire to move people from a position of complacency to commitment, which is a game-changer?
+Let’s talk.
+I am a leadership keynote speaker and workshop facilitator.
+My talks often center on identifying and removing complacency.
+Allowing organizations to move faster with less chaos to achieve success is what we excel at.

 If you are interested in having me help your team move toward success, please get in touch today.